 Within class, children are taught in both ability and mixed ability groupings as appropriate to the learning that day.
 All lessons have the opportunity for the children to build on prior knowledge as well as apply their skills to reasoning and problem solving tasks.
 Children will move through these tasks at different speeds but will always be working on the same objective as the rest of the class.

-From September 2018, our mental maths focus for each phase is:
+Our mental maths focus for each phase is:

 - In KS1 the focus will be on counting, number bonds and other number skills